ericlinxu/Kingdoms/DEVELOPMENT.md

 2. Added an ending screen for when a player wins
 3. Working on making the UI more interesting
 4. Fixed small bugs
+5. Added in proper comments for all the files
 ---